About

 An experienced presenter, Pete has hosted multiple projects that have helped pay his mortgage.
 He drove across the world presenting content for Smart car, launched online promotional campaigns for Sony Ericsson and was part of the opening presenter lineup for StaffPad Radio.

 He also creates online content.
 His Malcolm Tucker/Doctor Who mash-up video was featured on UK TV and in worldwide press, resulting in what all the experts agree was a ‘metric shit-tonne’ of views.
-His campaign against the low-balling of fees on the platform Fiverr was shared between members of the worldwide voiceover community and garnered favourable column inches in The Mirror, and his short-form web series The Curious Man’s Guide received very nice reviews although that was admittedly quite a while ago and we can’t find links to any of them any more so you’ll just have to trust us on that.
+His campaign against the low-balling of fees on the platform Fiverr was shared between members of the worldwide voiceover community – and his short-form web series The Curious Man’s Guide received very nice reviews although that was admittedly quite a while ago and we can’t find links to any of them any more so you’ll just have to trust us on that.

-He has spoken about his work at the acclaimed One Voice Conference and appeared on industry podcasts such as the Voiceover Social, the Media Podcast, Gravy For The Brain and Excellent Talent – and his work has helped win many BAFTA Craft and Sony Radio awards.
+He has spoken about his work at the acclaimed One Voice Conference, has appeared on industry podcasts such as the Voiceover Social, Gravy For The Brain and The Media Podcast – and his work has helped win many BAFTA Craft and Sony Radio awards.
 Would it be a stretch to say that makes him an award-winner in his own right?
 Probably.
 Are we going to say it anyway?
 Of course we are.

 In his spare time he shouts at ducks.